 A tree topology is a special type of structure in which many connected elements are arranged like the branches of a tree.
 For example, tree topologies are frequently used to organize the computers in a corporate network, or the information in a database.

 In a tree topology, there can be only one connection between any two connected nodes.
-Because any two nodes can have only one mutual connection, tree topologies form a natural parent-child hierarchy.
+Because any two nodes can have only one mutual connection, tree topologies form a natural parent and child hierarchy.

 Tree topology in computer networking